convox/convox/docs/help/troubleshooting.md

+---
+title: "Troubleshooting"
+draft: false
+slug: Troubleshooting
+url: /help/troubleshooting
+---
 # Troubleshooting

 ## I got an error while installing Convox locally

-Ensure you have followed the setup instructions for your local OS [here](../installation/development-rack).
+Ensure you have followed the setup instructions for your local OS [here](/installation/development-rack).
 Memory requirements for running Docker/Kubernetes locally can often catch people out.

 If you have an existing DNS service running on port 53 on your machine, that can conflict when trying to set up the local DNS resolution for your development Rack.
 Disabling the service during installation and forwarding traffic for `*.convox` domains should help.